 - For conflicts involving a faculty or staff member, students are encouraged to try to resolve the matter through consultation with that individual.
-If the conflict relates to unlawful discrimination or harassment, the student should consult with the Office of Institutional Equity.
-Formal complaints must be filed with the Office of Institutional Equity.
+If the conflict relates to unlawful discrimination or harassment, the student should consult with the Equity, Civil Rights and Title IX Office.
+Formal complaints must be filed with the Equity, Civil Rights and Title IX Office.

 Students at the University have the same rights and protections under the Constitutions of the United States and the State of Michigan as other citizens.
 These rights include freedom of expression, press, religion, and assembly.
 Higher education has a long tradition of student activism and values freedom of expression, which includes voicing unpopular views and dissent.
 As members of our University community, students have the right to express their own views but must also take responsibility for granting the same right to others.